justinlangley3/Vehicle-Routing-Problem/README.md

 ![An example route mapped on Google Earth](https://github.com/justinlangley3/Vehicle-Routing-Problem/blob/Vehicle-Routing-Problem/images/route-example-google-earth.png)

 ## Disclaimer
-Disclaimer: The terminal colors here are optimized for viewing in a Linux environment.
+The terminal colors here are optimized for viewing in a Linux environment.
 Color patterns are not great in Windows at this time.

 A walkthrough of the program:
 1) Users are greeted with a welcome message:
   - ![alt text](https://raw.githubusercontent.com/justinlangley3/Vehicle-Routing-Problem/Vehicle-Routing-Problem/images/welcome.png)
 2) On the next screen, data must be loaded from the /data/ directory: